Effective Date: September 25, 2020

 - Cloud services (e.g. functioning of the Site or Platform).

-To ensure the confidentiality and security of your Personal Information, we ask service providers that handle Personal Information to sign a Data Protection Addendum.
-These service providers are restricted by contract from using your Personal Information in any way other than to provide services for Looker.
+To ensure the confidentiality and security of your Personal Information, we ask service providers that handle Personal Information to sign a Data Protection Addendum and undergo a security and privacy review.
+These service providers are restricted by contract from using Personal Information in any way other than to provide services for Looker, including on your behalf as part of your contract with us.
 Looker is accountable and has liability in cases of onward transfers to third party service providers.

-Looker does not share the information contained in your organization’s Looker database and used with the Looker Platform with the above third-parties.
+Looker does not share the information contained in your organization's Looker database and used with the Looker Platform with the above service providers.

-If you integrate a 3rd party service through the Looker Action, Integration or Application Hub, or through Professional Services, you are choosing to share the information contained in your organization’s Looker database with that 3rd party service.
+If you integrate a 3rd party service through the Looker Action, Integration or Application Hubs in the Marketplace, or through Professional Services contracted by you, you are choosing to share the information contained in your organization's Looker database with that 3rd party service.

 Looker may also provide your Personal Information to a third party if: